OctopusDeploy/docs/docs/how-to/troubleshoot-polling-tentacles.md

 ## Connect locally to the Octopus Server polling endpoint using your browser

-*On the Octopus Server machine*, open a web browser and navigate toÂ [https://localhost:10934](https://localhost:10934)Â (or your chosen Tentacle communications port if it isn't the default).Â Make sure an**HTTPS**URL is used.
+*On the Octopus Server machine*, open a web browser and navigate to [https://localhost:10934](https://localhost:10934) (or your chosen Tentacle communications port if it isn't the default).
+Make sure an**HTTPS**URL is used.

 - If you're presented with a prompt to "confirm a certificate" or "select a certificate" choose "Cancel" - don't provide one